Scuol treasure hunt

 How does the treasure hunt work?

-You can get the instructions for the treasure hunt at the Swiss Post branch.
+You can get the treasure hunt instructions (game instructions and stamp cards) in an envelope at a Swiss Post branch.
 If the branch is closed, you will find a yellow Swiss Post safe with a combination lock near the entrance (see picture).

 The code for the combination lock is Swiss Post’s birth year.
 The safe contains an envelope with the treasure hunt instructions.